Pauly D & Vinny Guadagnino’s ‘A Double Shot At Love’ First Trailer Drops

-Fans of Jersey Shore are eagerly anticipating the debut of the reality dating show starring the show’s resident single guidos, Paul “Pauly D” DelVecchio and Vinny Guadagnino as MTV readies to debut its latest reality series, A Double Shot At Love.
+Fans of Jersey Shore are eagerly anticipating the debut of the reality dating show starring the show’s resident single “guidos,” Paul “Pauly D” DelVecchio and Vinny Guadagnino, as MTV readies to debut its latest reality series, A Double Shot At Love.

-The first trailer just dropped for the series and its a doozy!
+The first trailer just dropped for the series and it’s a doozy!

 The show will feature 20 contestants the chance to win the hearts of the men who are involved in the most famous bromance on reality television.
-During each episode, contestants will face off in competitions in order to avoid being eliminated, a la The Bachelor, but with guidos.
+During each episode, contestants will face off in competitions in order to avoid being eliminated, a la The Bachelor, but with self-proclaimed guidos.
 Guadagnino and DelVecchio will also compete for the women’s affection.

-In the trailer, DelVecchio is seen answering the infamous duck phone that was the central part of MTV’s Jersey Shore and the lifeline for the inhabitants of the house which included DelVecchio, Guadagnino, Mike “The Situation” Sorrentino, Ronnie Ortiz-Magro, Jenni “JWoww” Farley, Nicole “Snooki” Polizzi, Sammi Giancola, and Deena Nicole Cortese.
+In the trailer, DelVecchio is seen answering the infamous duck phone that was the central part of MTV’s Jersey Shore and the lifeline for the inhabitants of the house, which included DelVecchio, Guadagnino, Mike “The Situation” Sorrentino, Ronnie Ortiz-Magro, Jenni “JWoww” Farley, Nicole “Snooki” Polizzi, Sammi Giancola, and Deena Nicole Cortese.

 “Hello?
 Love of my life?”
 DelVecchio quips in the trailer, which shows both he and Guadagnino wearing tuxes with the sleeves cut off and handing out roses sprayed in the colors of the Italian flag.
-“DJ Pauly D and Vinny are here to find love”

 It seems that DelVecchio makes a connection to one woman, telling her “you know I like you,” and explaining “you can’t let the other girls get to you.”